louthy/language-ext/README.md

         ...
     }
 ```
 By wrapping `string` as `Some<string>` we get free runtime `null` checking.
-Essentially it's impossible for `null` to propagate through if you wrap the type.
-As you can see the `arg` variable casts automatically to the `string value`.
-You can get the inner-value like so also:
+Essentially it's impossible for `null` to propagate through.
+As you can see (above) the `arg` variable casts automatically to `string value`.
+It's also possible to get at the inner-value like so:
 ```C#
     public void Foo( Some<string> arg )
     {